h1t3re/c_hack/README.md

 ##### Understanding of the -1.

-Know to understand the -1.
+Now to understand the -1.
 I i calculated the binary value of some numbers with the binary mask of -1.
 Let's see a few examples:

 This is the binary representation of the number 3 with the binary mask 1: